 Google Cloud (also known as Google Cloud Platform or GCP) is a provider of computing resources for developing, deploying, and operating applications on the Web.
 Although its cloud infrastructure does serve as the host for applications such as Google Workplace (formerly G Suite, and before that Google Apps), GCP is mainly a service for building and maintaining original applications, which may then be published via the Web from its hyper-scale data center facilities.
 Since Google Cloud has a great infrastructure to host website hosting WordPress Website on it provides utmost exposure to it.

 WordPress is one of the most popular software on the planet with more than 70 million websites on the internet.
 It’s one of the best content management software and it’s evolving in every version update.
-It works on the concepts of MySQL hence it is slow with searches. performing WordPress ElasticSearch Integration allows for improving the flaws WordPress has and making it more efficient.

 This article provides steps for Google Cloud WordPress Migration using two different methods.